jxltom/micropython-mcp2515/README.md

     CAN_SPEED,
     ERROR,
 )
-from driver import SPIESP32 as SPI from driver import CANFrame
+from src import SPIESP32 as SPI from src import CANFrame

 def main():